-INFO 2944 - Web Development Capstone/Internship
+INFO 2944 - Web Development

+Capstone/Internship

-Prerequisites: (1) Instructor approval must be completed prior to taking this course.
-Lec: 4.5 Lab: 0 Cr: 4.5 Offered: ONLINE This course gives students the opportunity to integrate the skills and knowledge acquired throughout the web curriculum.
+This course gives students the opportunity to integrate the skills and knowledge acquired throughout the web curriculum.
 Students develop, manage, and execute a web project from concept to completion.
 NOTE: This course should be taken during the final quarter of the program.
 This course is offered in Fall and Spring quarters.